sayak119/FORMOCR/README.md

 5. Install node and npm.
 6. Execute `npm install`.
 7. Execute `npm install -g electron-packager`.
-8. launch the UI from the terminal by command `npm start`.
+8. Launch the UI from the terminal by command `npm start`.
 9. For making Linux (Ubuntu), MACOS and Windows executable, run the following commands.
 ```bash
 // For MACOS (tested on MACOS Mojave)